 |2006 to 2008||5 Gold Medals for Mixed Doubles Championship|

 In badminton history, Nandu Natekar is named as God of the Indian Badminton and masterstroke player ever.
-Natekar delivers extraordinary control during the game and provides artistry exquisite display and stroke making style.
-He is just invincible and considered as home court’s king.
+Natekar delivers extraordinary control during the game and provides artistry exquisite display and stroke-making style.
+He is just invincible and considered as the home court’s king.
 In 1956, he is the first Indian to achieve various International and National awards under his name.

-Most of his sports fan travelled far away to watch this high-class game played by Natekar.
-He is pride to be most voted Indian sportsperson during the year 1961.
+Most of his sports fans traveled far away to watch this high-class game played by Natekar.
+He is proud to be the most voted Indian sportsperson during the year 1961.
 During this time, he is the top-famous badminton player in India and ranked in 8th position within All Indian Championship.
 In 1961, he is awarded the Arjuna Award.
 Deep down we all want to become a sportsman like him.
-Get ready to practise and work hard with your badminton racket to play like him..
+Get ready to practice and work hard with your badminton racket to play like him.

-We all know that there are numerous badminton players available within India groomed their playing talent across the world.
+We all know that there are numerous badminton players available within India who groomed their playing talent across the world.
 Nandu is one among them.
 He is also recognized as the best National Badminton champion.
-He has marvelous badminton career with regards to both International and National level tournaments.
+He has a marvelous badminton career with regards to both International and National level tournaments.

 Nandu has been in the badminton field for more than 15 years and defeated his opponents with the best scores.
 Only sportsperson to win the International level title in 1956.
 Even from his young age he practiced harder and groomed with his interest to retain his strong position within the game.
 He also founded an academy NSF Natekar Sports & Fitness, to offer maximum encouragement to their badminton players.

-With 15 years of experience in badminton, he won the Men’s Double National Championship for six consecutive times.
+With 15 years of experience in badminton, he won the Men’s Double National Championship six consecutive times.
 In Indian history, no other player had created this record.
-Nandu also achieved National level award for Men’s Single championship.
+Nandu also achieved a National level award for Men’s Single championship.
 Also, 5 times National level championship for Mixed Doubles.